SHIFTYProjects/TREX-RAPID-RESPONSE/README.md

 This does it all.
 Starting with the Local Version upload.
 Update 02/12/2024 This is now fully functioning.

 Remote Version Uploaded 02/12/2024.

-The only thing that needs changed in this script is the addition of your domain for remote C: Access.
-Ive included the tag in the code "< YOUR DOMAIN HERE >"  To easily identify where this needs to be added.
+Remote Version Updated 03/11/2025. - For remote functions that require a domain name, the domain name is now retreived from the computer you are currently using so no changing of the file is needed.

 Just download the script.
 Rename it to a .ps1 file and run as an admin with powershell.